aileenliao03/aileenliao03.github.io/_pages/about.md

   - /about.html
 ---

 I am a third year undergraduate student at MIT double majoring in EECS and Mechanical Engineering.
-I am interested in mechatronics and robotics.
+I am interested in robotics!